E4

 Defrost Sensor or Defrost Circuit Error (for models with auto-defrost)

-Display shows E4 and the compressor does not run or stops shortly after starting.
+The display shows E4, and the compressor does not run or stops shortly after starting.

 Advertisements